 STATEMENT OF NON-DISCRIMINATION

 It is the policy of Dorsey College to provide a working and learning environment free from discrimination or harassment.
-In accordance with state and federal law, discrimination or harassment by members of the School community against members of the School community is strictly not allowed based on the following: race, color, creed, sex, religion, national or ethnic origin, disability, age, gender identity, height, weight, marital status, partisan considerations, veteran status, or citizenship status.
-All members of Dorsey College, regardless of their sexual orientation or their gender or gender expression, or gender identity, have the right to engage in their college education, work, and other activities free from all forms of sex or gender-based discrimination or harassment, including sexual misconduct.
-In accordance with state and federal law, sexual harassment, or sexual violence by members of the school community against members of the school community are considered unlawful sex discrimination and are strictly not allowed.
-Discrimination, harassment, sexual harassment or sexual violence by others against members of the school community should be reported immediately for suitable action.
+In accordance with state and federal law, discrimination, harassment, sexual harassment or sexual violence by members of the School community against members of the School community is unlawful and strictly not allowed based on the following: race, color, creed, sex, sexual orientation, gender identity or expression, religion, national or ethnic origin, disability, age, height, weight, familial status, marital status, partisan considerations, veteran status, or citizenship status.

 This policy broadly encompasses the operation of the College’s educational programs and activities occurring on campus, at the campus support center, and during events and situations over which the school exercises substantial control such as externship sites, graduation/pinning ceremonies, during culinary or other school-related events, and on public property immediately adjacent to Dorsey College including parking lots, sidewalks, and streets.
 This also encompasses the work environment of all Dorsey College personnel.
 Dorsey College is committed to ensuring that this zero-tolerance policy is effectively observed in all of the College’s endeavors, and that every complainant receives appropriate support, respondents are treated as responsible only after receiving due process and fundamental fairness, and school official serve impartially without bias for or against any party.

-Title IX of the 1972 Higher Education Act (20 U.S.C.
-1092) applies to schools, colleges and universities that receive any amount of federal funding.
-Title IX allows the U.S. Department of Education to investigate complaints, order remedies, and withhold funding from educational institutions in violation of sexual harassment under the Act.
-Enforcement of Title IX is administered by the Department of Education’s Office of Civil Rights.
 The Violence Against Women Reauthorization Act of 2013 amended the Clery Act (34 CFR §688.46) to further hold schools responsible for providing awareness and prevention campaigns and reporting crimes related to sexual assault, domestic violence, dating violence, and stalking.
 Enforcement of the Clery Act is administered by the Department of Justice through local and state law enforcement agencies.

 Students are also advised that recourse can be sought through the Equal Employment Opportunity Commission (EEOC), the Office of Civil Rights (OCR), the State Division of Human Rights, or the Courts or other remedies allowable by law.